 CONFLICT OF INTEREST - COUNCIL AND COMMITTEE MEMBERS

 5.1.
-(1) A conflict of interest exists where a reasonable person would conclude that a Councillor or Committee member’s personal or financial interest may affect his or her judgment or the discharge of his or her duties to the College.
+(1) A conflict of interest exists where a reasonable person would conclude that a Councillor or Committee member’s personal or financial interest may affect their judgment or the discharge of their duties to the College.
 A conflict of interest may be real or perceived, actual or potential, or direct or indirect.

 (2) All Councillors and Committee members have a duty to carry out their responsibilities in a manner that serves and protects the interest of the public.
-As such, they must not engage in any activities or in decision-making concerning any matters where they have a direct or indirect personal or financial interest.
+As such, they must not engage in any activities or in decision-making concerning any matters where theyhave a conflict of interest as set out in subsection (1).
 All Councillors and Committee members have a duty to uphold and further the intent of the Act to regulate the practice and profession of physiotherapy in Ontario, and not to represent the views of advocacy or special interest groups.

-(3) Without limiting the generality of subsection (1), a Councillor or Committee member’s personal or financial interests include the interests of the Councillor or Committee member’s spouse or relative.
-For the purposes of this section, the term “spouse” includes a person with whom the Councillor or Committee member has cohabited for at least one year and the term “relative” includes a person to whom the Councillor or Committee member is related by blood, marriage or adoption.
+(3) Without limiting the generality of subsection (1), a Councillor or Committee member’s personal or financial interests include the interests of the Councillor or Committee member’s relative.
+For the purposes of this section, a “relative” is a person who is related to another person in one of the following ways: spouse or common-law partner, parent, child, sibling, through marriage, or through adoption.
+“Common-law partners” are people who have lived together as a couple for at least one year, or who have a child together, or who have entered into a cohabitation agreement.

-(4) Without limiting the generality of subsection (1), a Councillor or Committee member shall be perceived to have a conflict of interest in a matter and shall not serve on Council or its Committees at all if he or she is a director, officer, committee member, employee or holder of any position of decision-making influence of any organization of physiotherapists that has as its primary mandate the promotion of the physiotherapy profession.
+(4) Without limiting the generality of subsection (1), a Councillor or Committee member shall be perceived to have a conflict of interest in a matter and shall not serve on Council or its Committees at all if they are a director, officer, committee member, employee or holder of any position of decision-making influence of any organization of physiotherapists that has as its primary mandate the promotion of the physiotherapy profession.

-(5) Without limiting the generality of subsection (1), a Councillor or Committee member shall be perceived to have a conflict of interest in a matter and should refrain from participating in any discussion or voting on that matter if he or she is a director, officer, committee member, employee or holder of any position of decision-making influence of an organization where his or her duties may be seen by a reasonable person as influencing his or her judgment in the matter under consideration by Council or the Committee.
+(5) Without limiting the generality of subsection (1), a Councillor or Committee member shall be perceived to have a conflict of interest in a matter and should refrain from participating in any discussion or voting on that matter if they are a director, officer, committee member, employee or holder of any position of decision-making influence of an organization where their duties may be seen by a reasonable person as influencing their judgment in the matter under consideration by Council or the Committee.

 An individual who has a conflict of interest in a matter before Council or a Committee shall: